At first, I just accepted the diagnosis of the “expert” psychiatrists.

 I got to the bottom of Daniel’s symptoms and was able to explain exactly why he said when he became psychotic, “I’m dyslexic again.”

 I now accept the psychiatrists’ diagnosis that Daniel was schizophrenic.
-He has many times experienced that cluster of symptoms.
+He has experienced that cluster of symptoms many times for extensive periods of time.
 But I will also explain to them what defines that syndrome, what causes it, and where their theories such as “cerebral torque” are missing some basic physiology that has been known for 60 years, but overlooked by most of them.
-I do believe I have found what they are still looking for.
-I have heard that a few practitioners are applying to schizophrenia what healed Daniel.
-It is a pleasure to explain to them why what they are doing heals.
+I have found what they still are looking for.

 The health of the middle and inner ear is essential to normal behaviour.
 The spectrum of human behaviour, including so-called “mental” illnesses, is generated in the ear.